Charles Anderson Dana: Journalism

-Dana had written for and managed the Harbinger, the Brook Farm publication, devoted to social reform and general literature.
+Dana had written for and managed the Harbinger, the Brook Farm publication devoted to social reform and general literature.
 Later, beginning 1844, he also wrote for and edited the Boston Chronotype of Elizur Wright for two years.
-In 1847 he joined the staff of the New York Tribune, and in 1848 he wrote from Europe letters to it and other papers on the revolutionary movements of that year.
-In Cologne he visited Karl Marx and Ferdinand Freiligrath.
-(From 1852 to 1861, Marx was one of the main writers for the New York Daily Tribune).
+In 1847 he joined the staff of the New-York Tribune, and in 1848 he wrote from Europe letters to it and other papers on the revolutionary movements of that year.
+In Cologne he visited Karl Marx, one of his friends, and Ferdinand Freiligrath.
+(From 1852 to 1861, Marx was one of the main writers for the New-York Daily Tribune).

-Returning to the Tribune in 1849, Dana became a proprietor and its managing editor, and in this capacity actively promoted the anti-slavery cause, seeming to shape the paper's policy at a time when Horace Greeley was undecided and vacillating.
-However, his writing expressed racist feelings towards blacks on at least one occasion.
-In 1895, as editor of the New York Sun, he wrote "we are in the midst of a growing menace," the year of eventual black heavy weight champion Jack Johnson's first professional fight.
+Returning to the Tribune in 1849, Dana became a proprietor and its managing editor, and in this capacity he actively promoted the anti-slavery cause, seeming to shape the paper's policy at a time when Horace Greeley was undecided and vacillating.
+However, in 1895, as editor of The Sun, he wrote "we are in the midst of a growing menace," the year of eventual black heavyweight champion Jack Johnson's first professional fight.
 "The black man is rapidly forging to the front ranks in athletics, especially in the field of fisticuffs.
-We are in the midst of a black rise against white supremacy."
-The extraordinary influence and circulation attained by the newspaper during the ten years preceding the Civil War was in a degree due to the development of Dana's genius for journalism, reflected not only in the making of the Tribune as a newspaper, but also in the management of its staff of writers, and in the steadiness of its policy as the leading organ of anti-slavery sentiment.
+We are in the midst of a black rise against white supremacy" in the field of fistic sport.

+When Charles A. Dana bought The Sun in 1868, he used the paper to support General Grant as the presidential candidate, aiming to unify the country during the aftermath of the Civil War.
+Shortly after, however, he became one of Grant's harshest critics.
+The extraordinary influence and circulation attained by the newspaper during the ten years preceding the Civil War was in a degree due to the development of Dana's genius for journalism, reflected not only in the making of the Tribune as a newspaper, but also in the management of its staff of writers and in the steadiness of its policy as the leading organ of anti-slavery sentiment.

 In 1861, Dana went to Albany to advance the cause of Greeley as a candidate for the U. S. Senate, and nearly succeeded in nominating him.
-The caucus was about equally divided between Greeley's friends and those of William M. Evarts, while Ira Harris had a few votes which held the balance of power.
+The caucus was about equally divided between Greeley's friends and those of William M. Evarts, while Ira Harris had a few votes that held the balance of power.
 At the instigation of Thurlow Weed, the supporters of Evarts went over to Harris.

-During the first year of the war, the ideas of Greeley and those of Dana in regard to the proper conduct of military operations were somewhat at variance; the board of managers of the Tribune asked for Dana's resignation in 1862, apparently because of this disagreement and wide temperamental differences between him and Greeley.
+During the first year of the war, the ideas of Greeley and of Dana as to the proper conduct of military operations were somewhat at variance; the board of managers of the Tribune asked for Dana's resignation in 1862, apparently because of this disagreement and wide temperamental differences between him and Greeley.